envris/digital-trade-handbook/teams/product-manager.md

 * prioriting the backlog and what gets done in a sprint
 * ensuring user stories are completed to a high quality

-The product manager works closely with the [delivery manager](../delivery-manager/) to make sure the team are working to achievable goals and are on track to deliver.
+The product manager works closely with the [delivery manager](../delivery-manager/).
+This makes sure the team are working to achievable goals and are on track to deliver.

 [[toc]]